codr7/forthy2/README.md

 7616
 ```

-`sweep` provides the same API to the second GC phase,
+`sweep` provides an identical API to the second phase,

 ```
   _ sweep